Better Jobs Ontario

 Youth Job Connection (YJC) is a program for youth aged 15 to 29 who face barriers to employment but want to work.

-- Participate in 3-weeks of training
+- Not in education or training

 Youth Job Connection Summer